 A U.S. Holder generally will recognize gain or loss on the sale, retirement or other taxable disposition (including a redemption) of a Note equal to the difference between the amount realized on the sale, retirement or other taxable disposition and the U.S. Holder's adjusted tax basis of the Note.
-A U.S. Holder's adjusted tax basis in a Note generally will be its cost, increased by the amount of any OID or market discount included in the U.S. Holder's income with respect to the Note and the amount, if any, of income attributable to de minimis OID and de minimis market discount included in the U.S. Holder's income with respect to the Note and the amount, if any, of income attributable to de minimis OID and de minimis market discount included in the U.S. Holder's income with respect to the Note, and reduced by (i) the amount of any payments that are not qualified stated interest payments, and (ii) the amount of any amortizable bond premium applied to reduce interest on the Note.
+A U.S. Holder's adjusted tax basis in a Note generally will be its cost, increased by the amount of any OID or market discount included in the U.S. Holder's income with respect to the Note and the amount, if any, of income attributable to de minimis OID and de minimis market discount included in the U.S. Holder's income with respect to the Note, and reduced by (i) the amount of any payments that are not qualified stated interest payments, and (ii) the amount of any amortizable bond premium applied to reduce interest on the Note.
 The amount realized does not include the amount attributable to accrued but unpaid interest, which will be taxable as interest income to the extent not previously included in income.
-Except to the extent described above under "Original Issue Discount-Market Discount" or "Original Issue Discount-Short Term Notes", gain or loss recognized on the sale, retirement or other taxable disposition of a Note will be capital gain or loss and will be long-term capital gain or loss if the U.S. Holder's holding period in the Notes exceeds one year.
+Except to the extent described above under "-Original Issue Discount-Market Discount" or "-Original Issue Discount-Short Term Notes", gain or loss recognized on the sale, retirement or other taxable disposition of a Note will be capital gain or loss and will be long-term capital gain or loss if the U.S. Holder's holding period in the Notes exceeds one year.
 The deductibility of capital losses is subject to significant limitations.

 Except with respect to gains attributable to market discount, gain or loss realized by a U.S. Holder on the sale, retirement or other taxable disposition of a Note generally will be U.S. source.
-As a result of recent changes to the foreign tax credit rules, any Spanish tax imposed on the sale, retirement or other taxable disposition of Notes by a U.S. Holder is unlikely to be treated as a creditable tax for the U.S. Holder.
+Therefore, a U.S. Holder may have insufficient foreign source income to utilize foreign tax credits attributable to any Spanish taxes imposed on a sale or disposition.
+Moreover, subject to the Notices described above, under the FTC Regulations, Spanish taxes on disposition gains of U.S. Holders are likely not creditable for U.S. federal income tax purposes.
 Spanish taxes on disposition gains that are not creditable may possibly reduce the amount realized on the disposition of Notes or alternatively may be deductible.
 The rules governing foreign tax credits are complex.
 Prospective purchasers should consult their tax advisors regarding the U.S. federal income tax consequences if any Spanish taxes are imposed on disposition gains, including their ability to credit or deduct any non-U.S. tax against their U.S. federal income tax liability and the proper application of the foreign tax credit rules to income attributable to market discount.